 Commercial superyachts 35 metres to less than 50 metres will be permitted access to all zones and shipping areas, except Preservation Zones (pink zones) of the Great Barrier Reef Marine Park.
-It is your responsibility to KNOW YOUR PERMIT Key things to note: Group limits Zoning Plan rules Plan of Management rules Restricted Areas

-Commercial superyachts between 50 metres to less than 70 metres will generally be permitted access to the General Use Zone (light blue zone) and Designated Shipping Areas.
+Commercial superyachts between 50 metres to less than 70 metres will generally be permitted access to the General Use Zone (light blue zone) and Designated Shipping Areas\.

 Generally, your tender will be able to access the following zones:

 - General Use Zone (light blue zone)

 - Habitat Protection Zone (dark blue zone)

 - Conservation Park Zone (yellow zone)

-- > Marine National Park Zone (green zone).
+- · Marine National Park Zone (green zone).

-Refer to Zoning Map 10 - Whitsunday to view the locations of the different zones in the Whitsundays.
+Refer to Zoning Map 10 - Whitsunday\ to view the locations of the different zones in the Whitsundays.